the-guild-org/federation/README.md

 - produces Supergraph SDL (can be used with Apollo Router and every tool that supports Supergraph SDL)
 - does not support Hints
-- a lot faster!
-5x faster when composing and validating simple schemas, but 28x faster at big scale.
+- 5x faster when composing and validating small to medium schemas (a bit slower for huge schemas)
+- 2x less memory usage

 ## Installation